 Applicant name: Phone # E-mail Inspection Address Inspection Date Report Type Checklist Yes No 1.
 Does the report desc cribe the scope of limitations of the inspection?
-2. Does the report inclu ide the "systems" and "descriptions" listed in the SOP? · tify components that could not be inspected? tify system and components that are "significantly deficient"?
-10% in this category.
-(Scoring 5 points maximum) 5.
-Does the report identifier? tify system and components that are "near the end of their service 6.
+2. Does the report inclu Ide the "systems" and "descriptions" listed in the SOP?
+3. Does the report ident tify components that could not be inspected?
+4. Does the report ident tify system and components that are "significantly deficient"?
+0% in this category.
+(Scoring 5 points maximum) life"? tify system and components that are "near the end of their service 6.
 Does the report prov reported deficiencies? ide "recommendations" to correct, further investigate or monitor the 7.
 Does the report high light the important deficiencies?
-8. Are the recommenda ations consistent with the conditions observed?
+8. Are the recommendate ations consistent with the conditions observed?
 9. Is the report legible a and reasonably complete?
-10. Does the report pro make an informed (pure ovide the client with a clear understanding of property conditions to chase) decision?
-11. Does the report pro approximate age, curre ovide general descriptions of the property - buildings, storey, ent use, etc?
-Acceptance ole?
-Note: The report MUST have all of the above questions report to be judged "acceptable".
-Comments:
+10. Does the report pro make an informed (pure vide the client with a clear understanding of property conditions to vide general descriptions of the property - buildings, storey, approximate age, curre Acceptance le?
+Note: The report MUST have all of the above questions ereport to be judged "acceptable".